madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/log-in-as-another-workfront-user.md

 This feature is useful for a variety of reasons:

-* The system administrator or group administrator can preview layout templates assigned to users to ensure the menu items or dashboards display properly.
+* Administrators can preview layout templates assigned to users to ensure the menu items or dashboards display properly.
 * It’s helpful during workflow testing, to ensure a user’s permissions are set up correctly.
-* The system administrator or group administrator can even use this feature to mark a task complete or make an approval for someone who is unable to.
+* Administrators can even use this feature to mark a task complete or make an approval for someone who is unable to.

 ## Access Log In As